 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were prescribed antianxiety drugs.
-Antianxiety drugs are given to residents suffering from depression and anxiety.
+This is an indication of the percent of long-term residents who were administered antianxiety medication.
+These drugs are generally prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents